osg-htc/WLCG-Site-Net-Monitoring/Template/SitePageTemplate.md

 The sections below are listed as either Mandatory or Optional.
 There is descriptive text that should be replaced once the template is copied to become a site specific document.
 Feel free to remove unused or non-relevant sections or text.

-_Our goal is to understand each site's network and track the sites network use (a minimum of IN/OUT total traffic).
+*Our goal is to understand each site's network and track the sites network use (a minimum of IN/OUT total traffic).
 We would like to get information in three areas: network description, network monitoring and diagrams.
-Once this page is created and updated for a specific site, please add it's URL as WLCG CRIC NetSite Info URL (see list of NetSites at https://wlcg-cric.cern.ch/core/netsite/list/)_
+Once this page is created and updated for a specific site, please add it's URL as WLCG CRIC NetSite Info URL (see list of NetSites at https://wlcg-cric.cern.ch/core/netsite/list/)*

-LAST UPDATE (when file is changed, please update): 10-May-2022 08:45 Eastern
+LAST UPDATE (when file is changed, please update): 10-May-2022 09:05 Eastern

 _NOTE: this is the template file.
 Please see filled out examples in the SitePages directory of this project._